martmannupb/AmoebotSim-2.0/Documentation/installation_guide/sim.md

 				<img src="~/images/vs_git_checkout.png" alt="Checkout origin/master" title="Checkout origin/master" width="400"/>
 			- You can ignore the files created in `.vs/`
 - Add the project to Unity Hub
-	- Open Unity Hub and select "Open" > "Add project from disk" in the "Projects" tab
+	- Open Unity Hub and select "Add" > "Add project from disk" in the "Projects" tab
 		<img src="~/images/unity_add_project.png" alt="Add project from disk" title="Add project from disk" width="400"/>
 	- Find the folder containing the repository, select the subfolder `AmoebotSim 2.0/` and click "Add project"
 	- The project should now be listed in Unity Hub with the correct Editor version number next to it